-This crepe recipe is an absolute go-to as it’s simple and comes out perfectly.
+This crepes recipe is an absolute go-to as it’s simple and comes out perfectly.
 I had totally forgotten about how amazing lemon is with crepes, and this variation is such a simple yet classy way of serving them.

 I made 2 batches.
 One of them I used all-purpose gluten-free flour and the other with normal all-purpose flour.
 I used exactly 2 cups of milk for each batch.
-We served them to some friends of ours that often travel to Paris and they felt there was no difference in taste between the gluten-free crepes and the normal crepes.
+We served them to some friends of ours that often travel to Paris and they felt there was no difference in taste between the gluten-free crepes and the normal ones.

 This is the most success I’ve ever had with crepes.
 The batter was nice and silken (I didn’t need to add any additional liquid) and the instructions were perfect.
 The lemon and sugar filling is classic and light.
 I also used a caramelized nut paste that was delicious.

 One crepe serves one?
 For dessert, after an enormous meal, maybe.
 As a snack, I think this is a bit of an understatement.
-Unless you are not at all hungry to begin with, but I think after one, you might find yourself a bit hungrier!
+Unless you are not at all hungry, to begin with, but I think after one, you might find yourself a bit hungrier!
 I rolled mine and ate several more than several, one right after the other, with lemon wedges aplenty.

-My crepes were made with the brown butter variation, a brilliant idea I will use over and over again.
+My crepe batter were made with the brown butter variation, a brilliant idea I will use over and over again.
 I confess to being a crepe plus fresh fruit kind of crepe eater, and so I added fresh blueberries to this crepe which, I felt, also added a little virtue to the decadence.

 Originally published February 6, 2020

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We'd love to see your creations on Instagram, Facebook, and Twitter.